top of page

 I much prefer “knowledge is power,” a smiling expression that warms me on cold mornings.
 I believe knowledge is more powerful than money.
 James Madison said, “It is universally admitted that well-instructed people alone can be permanently a free people.”

-• Why I sometimes can’t remember the names of people I've known for years, and
+• Why I sometimes can’t remember the names of people I've known for years

 • Why should I put ice on a burn after I’m already burned?